 "Yeah - next year!" cried the aunt.

 Waiting to prune may make some bushes and plants look out of control but what a way to celebrate spring.
 A little overreach is OK.
 Look for all the pollinators who come to the bushes' flowers.
 Native bees, small moths and wasps are in action.

 Prune spring flowering bushes after they're finished flowering.
 And don't worry if something in your yard looks dead.
-It’s turn to sprout leaves and flowers may come later in the season.
+Its turn to sprout leaves and flowers may come later in the season.

 - Trim back the plants that can be cut now.
 The whole plant can be trimmed back.
 A tape measure or yardstick and pruning shears are tools you'll need.
 Here are a few plants to trim and how low to cut:

-- Look for plants with shallow roots that popped above ground.
+- Look for plants with shallow roots that have popped up above ground.
 The plant looks as if it's been pulled out of the dirt.
 Heuchera, for example, may have roots pushed out of the ground by ice and snow.
 Gently push the roots back into the soil with hands or feet.
 The ground is usually wet or damp enough to do this easily.

 - Rake or pick up debris.
 Fallen branches, leaves and other plant debris carried by heavy rain or melting snow may be scattered around the yard.
-Put in the compost pile or use as ready made mulch on flower beds.
+Put in the compost pile or use as ready-made mulch on flower beds.

 - Pull weeds.
 Plants in your area that grow and flourish all year in abundance and choke out the plants you would like to have in your garden are easy to remove from wet ground.
 Wear gloves.
 Take a large bag with you to put them in.
 There are more weeds than you think.